-1. PLANS CONFORMING TO GEOLOGIC AND ENGINEER RECOMMENDATIONS
+1. PLANS CONFORMING TO ENGINEER'S RECOMMENDATIONS

-Prior to the issuance of the permit the applicant shall submit, for the review and approval by the Executive Director, evidence of the consultants' review and approval of all project plans.
-All recommendations contained in the "Reconnaissance Geologic And Geotechnical Exploration, Proposed Additions to the Residence at 23678 Malibu Colony Drive, Malibu, California", dated January 15, 1996, "Response to Geotechnical Review," dated March 13, 1996, by Pacific Materials Laboratory, Inc. and "Partial Wave Up-rush Study for 23678 Malibu Colony Drive", dated April 6, 1996 by David Weiss including site preparation and fill. surface drainage control, and final grading, site, foundation and landscape plans must be incorporated into the final plans.
-All final design and foundation plans must be reviewed and approved by the geologic and engineering consultants.
+Prior to the issuance of the permit the applicant shall submit, for the review and approval by the Executive Director, evidence of the consultant's review and approval of all project plans.
+All recommendations contained in the "Limited Geotechnical (Soils) Engineering Investigation", by Southwest Geotechnical, Inc., dated February 14, 1997; and the "Wave Uprush Study", by Pacific Engineering Group, dated March 29, 1997 including preliminary foundation design, moisture protection and surface drainage, and new timber must be incorporated into the final plans.
+All final design and foundation plans must be reviewed and approved by the engineering consultants.

 The final plans approved by the consultants shall be in substantial conformance with the plans approved by the Commission relative to construction, grading and drainage.
-Any substantial changes in the proposed development approved by the Commission which may be required by the consultants shall require an amendment to the permit or a new coastal permit.
+Any substantial changes in the proposed development approved by the Commission which may be required by a consultant shall require an amendment to the permit or a new coastal permit.